Table of Contents

 Signs of Quiet BPD — Are You Suffering In Silence?

-Perhaps the word ‘subtype’ is misleading.
+While there is now more awareness about BPD, most people don’t know that BPD manifests itself in different forms.
 It is not that there are four ‘different groups of people’.
-Instead, these categories describe different ways of coping with an incredibly painful condition— some people fight, some people flight, some people dissociate.
-It is a matter of spectrum, rather than categorisation.
-No one has either completely ‘classic’ or ‘quiet’ BPD, or should be labelled as such.
-As we discuss ‘quiet borderline’, please be mindful that it is a survival strategy, not a definition of your personality.
+Instead, these categories describe different ways of coping with an incredibly painful condition— some people fight, some people flee, and some people dissociate.
+It is a matter of spectrum, rather than categorization.
+No one has either completely ‘classic’ or ‘quiet’ BPD or should be labeled as such.
+As we discuss ‘quiet borderline’ or Quiet BPD, please be mindful that it is a survival strategy, not a definition of your personality.

 What is Quiet BPD?

-Do You Have ‘Quiet’ BPD?
+Do You Have Quiet BPD?